acuarica/java-cast-oopsla-19-aec/README.md

 install.packages("reshape2")
 ```

-The scripts in the following section were tested on macOS.
+The scripts in the following section were tested on macOS (10.14) and Linux (Mint 19.1 64-bit).

 ## Step by Step Instructions